Menu

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-These three elements of digitization help ensure that your digital archives remain safe, secure and easily accessible.
+These 10 digital file management practices will ensure that your documents stay safe, secure and easily accessible.

-All businesses have important documents that need to be stored for internal operations, reference by clients or compliance with government regulations.
-In the past, file cabinets typically lined the walls of offices, but as technology has evolved, so have document management methods.
+All businesses have important documents that need to comply with government regulations, be stored for internal operations or referenced by clients.
+In the past, file cabinets typically lined the walls of offices.
+But, as technology has evolved, so have document management methods.

 While document management might seem straightforward, there are many factors to consider.
-Read on for our top file management tips and advice for choosing the best document management system for your business.
+Read on for our top file management tips and learn why it’s so important to find the best document management software.

 Editor’s note: Looking for document management software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 To keep your documents secure and accessible, it’s essential to understand how to properly set up and maintain a digital archive.
-Here are three file management tips to help you get started.
+Here are 10 file management tips to help you get started.

 The first step in establishing a digital archive is to scan documents or import your existing records into a centralized system.
 Document management systems are designed to make it easier for you to establish and maintain a complete digital archive of the records your business requires.